 Diagnosis

-The provider looks for dilated veins.
+The professional doing the endoscopy looks for dilated veins.
 If found, the enlarged veins are measured and checked for red streaks and red spots, which usually indicate a significant risk of bleeding.
 Treatment can be performed during the exam.

-- Imaging tests.
+• Imaging tests.
 Both abdominal CT scans and Doppler ultrasounds of the splenic and portal veins can suggest the presence of esophageal varices.
 An ultrasound test called transient elastography may be used to measure scarring in the liver.
-This can help your provider determine if you have portal hypertension, which may lead to esophageal varices.
+This can help determine if someone has portal hypertension, which may lead to esophageal varices.

 More Information